 The promotion of off-label use is forbidden under Articles 113 and 114 of the Medicinal Product Code.

 What rules apply to the provision of gifts, discounts and other incentives to healthcare professionals?

-On an administrative level, the provision of gifts, discounts and other incentives of non-negligible value to healthcare professionals may constitute illicit behaviour under Article 123 of Legislative Decree 219/2006 (the Medicinal Product Code) and be subject to penalties under Article 147(5).
+Provision of gifts, discounts and other incentives of non-negligible value to healthcare professionals within the scientific-information activity may also constitute illicit behaviour under Article 123 of Legislative Decree 219/2006 (the Medicinal Product Code) and be subject to penalties under Article 147(5).
 The Farmindustria Code sets the threshold of negligible value at €25.

 How can a liability claim for a defective medicinal product be brought?